anr-bmbf-pivot/draft-lenders-dns-cbor/draft-lenders-dns-cbor.md

 ~~~
 {:cddl #fig:dns-rdata-svcb title="SVCB and HTTPS Resource Record Data Definition"}

+The SvcParams are provided as an array rather than a map, as their order needs to be preserved {{-svcb}} which can not be guaranteed for maps.

 ### EDNS OPT Pseudo-RRs {#sec:edns}

 EDNS OPT Pseudo-RRs are represented as a CBOR array.